Table Of Content

 Update Internal Links.
 Update internal links to reflect your website’s structure changes.

-If you are struggling with crawlability problems in the likes of Slow page, make sure you fix it right away.
+If you are struggling with crawlability problems, in the case of a Slow page, make sure you fix it right away.
 This loading frustrates search engine crawlers and impairs content indexing.

 Why It Matters